|

 • Return the ball of dough to a lightly oiled bowl, cover, and let rise in a warm place for 1 hour.
 See the notes on how to let it rise in the oven.

-• Once the dough has risen, invert the bowl with the risen dough onto a lightly floured parchment sheet or silicone mat.
+• Once the dough has risen, invert the bowl onto a lightly floured parchment sheet or silicone mat.

 • Weigh the dough and divide it into equal portions.
 Divide the dough into 8-9 pieces or more if you want smaller buns.
 I weigh 125 grams of dough per large bun.